Does what it's supposed to, doesn't require a rocket science degree to use, and doesn't create excessive fire hazard when used safely.

 I'm trying to pack as light as I can, however there're just some items I can't go without, I NEED WHAT I NEED!!! but common sense dictates what I must carry.

 The Primus lantern isn't exactly 80-watts, I'd say 60 watts at best.
 But still plenty of light to navigate this darken world.
 It'll light up to a 20*20 area max--10*10 area min.

-I was on a recent backpacking trip with a friend, he brought a Coleman North Star propane lantern.
-He had a Shasta 5000 with this lantern lashed to the front of the pack and inside had four propane canisters (less the really important items) I carried all of my stuff (all compact including freeze dried and gore-tex outer wear).
-To make a long story short he dumped the North Star and propane canisters at a camp site trash can.
+I was on a recent backpacking trip with a friend.
+He brought a Coleman North Star propane lantern.
+He had a Shasta 5000 with this lantern lashed to the front of the pack and inside had four propane canisters (less the really important items).
+I carried all of my stuff (all compact including freeze-dried and Gore-tex outer wear).
+To make a long story short, he dumped the North Star and propane canisters at a campsite trashcan.